Catholic funeral: Funeral rites

 What follows concerns practice in the Roman Rite of the Latin Church.
 Practice within Eastern Catholic Churches is basically similar, but takes account of different traditions and follows different liturgical norms.
 There are some variations also with regard to other Latin liturgical rites.

 In the wake of the Council of Trent, the Roman Breviary (1568) and the Roman Missal (1570) were imposed almost everywhere in the Latin Church.
 However, when the Roman Ritual was issued in 1614, its use was not made obligatory.
 Nevertheless, local ritual books were generally influenced by it, while often keeping practices and texts traditional in their areas.

 The Second Vatican Council was followed by a revision of the liturgy of the Roman Rite, including that for funerals in the De exsequiis section of the previous Rituale Romanum with the Order of Christian Funerals.
+The Council also mandated revisions to the rite for the burial of infants, with a specific liturgical rite to be used on these occasions.

-The Roman Missal as revised by Pope Paul VI and Pope John Paul II is since then "the normal Form – the Forma ordinaria – of the Eucharistic Liturgy", while the previous edition of the Roman Missal, that of 1962, is "able to be used as a Forma extraordinaria of the liturgical celebration".
+The Roman Missal as revised by Pope Paul VI and Pope John Paul II has since then been "the normal Form – the Forma ordinaria – of the Eucharistic Liturgy", while the previous edition of the Roman Missal, that of 1962, is "able to be used as a Forma extraordinaria of the liturgical celebration".
 In 2007, Pope Benedict XVI indicated that, "for those faithful or priests who request it, the pastor should allow celebrations in this extraordinary form also in special circumstances such as [...] funerals".

 While funerals may be held on any day, the special funeral Mass for such occasions are not to be celebrated on "Solemnities that are Holydays of Obligation, Thursday of Holy Week, the Paschal Triduum, and the Sundays of Advent, Lent, and Easter".
 As a rare exception, Pope Benedict XVI allowed Cardinal Secretary of State Tarcisio Bertone to celebrate a single funeral Mass for a group of victims of the 2009 L'Aquila earthquake on Good Friday, when no Mass at all is normally offered.